quicwg/base-drafts/draft-ietf-quic-transport.md

 disable_migration (0x0009):

-: The server does not support migration of connections to a different IP address.
-Clients MUST NOT send any packets, including probing packets, from an IP address other than that used to perform the handshake.
+: The server does not support connection migration ({{migration}}).
+Clients MUST NOT send any packets, including probing packets ({{probing}}), from a local address other than that used to perform the handshake.
 This parameter is a zero-length value.

 A client MUST NOT include a stateless reset token or a preferred address.
 A server MUST treat receipt of either transport parameter as a connection error of